collocations.org

 No improvement was found after the tenth day of treatment.

-The proposed road improvement scheme involves bypassing several villages.
+The proposed road improvement scheme involves bypassing several towns.

 The improvement work to houses will create jobs.